An overview of Koopman-based control: From error bounds to closed-loop guarantees: Bilinear EDMD with control: Methods and finite-data error bounds

 The matrices $A\in\mathbb{R}^{M\times M}$, $B_0\in\mathbb{R}^{M\times m}$, and $B_i \in \mathbb{R}^{M \times M}$, $i\in\{1,...,m\}$, are determined based on measured data via the least-squares problem

 where $A,B_1,...,B_m \in \mathbb{R}^{M \times M}$, $B_0 \in \mathbb{R}^{M\times m}$, and $\Psi_X$, $\Psi_Y$, $U$ are defined as for linear EDMDc (see Section~\ref{sec:EDMDc:scheme}) and

-As emphasized in the previous section, bilinear dynamics are more accurate representations of nonlinear systems in comparison to linear models; see, e.g.,~\cite{peitz:otto:rowley:2020,bruder:fu:vasudevan:2021,otto:peitz:rowley:2024}.
-However, they are still only an approximation when restricted to finite-dimensional dictionaries and finite data without imposing strong invariance assumptions; see, e.g.,~\cite{goswami:paley:2021}.
-To derive closed-loop guarantees for bilinear EDMDc-based controllers, it is thus indispensable to explicitly include the residual error in the controller design and the stability analysis.
-To this end, as explained in the following, the data collection and the resulting bilinear surrogate~\eqref{eq:bilinear:dynamics:bilinearEDMDc} need to be slightly modified such that finite-data error bounds can be deduced.
+As emphasized in the previous section, bilinear dynamics are more accurate representations of nonlinear systems in comparison to linear models; see, e.g.,~\citet{peitz:otto:rowley:2020,bruder:fu:vasudevan:2021,otto:peitz:rowley:2024}.
+If there exists a finite-dimensional exact bilinear Koopman representation of a nonlinear system,~\citet{xiong:yuan:miao:wang:cortes:papachristodoulou:2025} propose an extension of Willems' fundamental lemma~\citep{willems:rapisarda:markovsky:demoor:2005} to bypass EDMDc and characterize all possible trajectory via rich enough input-state data.
+However, in general, bilinear lifted systems are still only an approximation when restricted to finite-dimensional dictionaries and finite data without imposing strong invariance assumptions; see, e.g.,~\citet{goswami:paley:2021}.
+To derive closed-loop guarantees for bilinear Koopman representations, it is thus indispensable to explicitly include the residual error in the controller design and the stability analysis.
+To this end, as explained in the following subsection, the data collection and the resulting bilinear surrogate~\eqref{eq:bilinear:dynamics:bilinearEDMDc} need to be slightly modified such that finite-data error bounds can be deduced.

-In~\cite{deutscher:2024}, robust output regulation for LTI systems using a Koopman eigendecomposition obtained via Hankel DMD~\citep{arbabi:mezic:2017b} is presented.
-With the addition of a backstepping controller design, this approach is extended to linear parabolic PDEs on a one-dimensional spatial domain in~\cite{deutscher:zimmer:2025}, building upon the state feedback design presented in~\cite{deutscher:2024}.
+In~\citet{deutscher:2024}, robust output regulation for LTI systems using a Koopman eigendecomposition obtained via Hankel DMD~\citep{arbabi:mezic:2017b} is presented.
+With the addition of a backstepping controller design, this approach is extended to linear parabolic PDEs on a one-dimensional spatial domain in~\citet{deutscher:zimmer:2025}, building upon the state feedback design presented in~\citet{deutscher:2024}.
 In these works, however, the linearity of the original system allows for the choice of linear observables, resulting in an exact linear representation in the lifted space.
-In~\cite{deutscher:enderes:2025}, output regularization of semilinear parabolic systems is achieved via a feedback linearization in the lifted space that eliminates the bilinearity.
+In~\citet{deutscher:enderes:2025}, output regularization of semilinear parabolic systems is achieved via a feedback linearization in the lifted space that eliminates the bilinearity.